tryone144/orangeslices/README.md

 # OrangeSlices (WIP)

-__WARNING: WORK IN PROGRESS__ IT MAY KILL YOUR CAT!
+__WARNING: WORK IN PROGRESS__ It may kill your cat!

 ## License

 © 2016 Bernd Busse

 OrangeSlices is licensed under the MIT license.
-For more information check [LICENSE].
+For more information check [LICENSE](./LICENSE).